abidakun1/SchemaFinder/README.md

 A Node.js CLI tool for extracting GraphQL operations from JavaScript code, including support for minified/bundled code and remote file analysis — optimized for JS auditing and recon.
 Inspired by  [LinkFinder](https://github.com/GerbenJavado/LinkFinder)

+# How it works

+SchemaFinder has two complementary modes that can run independently or together:
+JS extraction scans JavaScript source files (local or remote) using a three-pass Babel AST engine to pull every GraphQL query, mutation, subscription, and fragment — including operations buried in string concatenation, variable bindings, HTTP client bodies, React/Apollo hooks, and encoded or commented-out code.
+Live introspection probes a GraphQL endpoint directly.
+If standard introspection is blocked, it automatically tries 10 bypass strategies and falls back to partial __type recovery if the schema is locked down entirely.
+When both modes run together, results are cross-referenced to surface hidden server-only operations — endpoints the backend exposes that the frontend never calls, and that JS-only tools will never find.

 ## Features